Futarimiti/snowmelt-cup-en-trans/invitational-tournament-rules/trans.md

 ### Song Pool

-The song pool will encompass all songs with a difficulty range of 10.4 to 12.0, up until the latest update of Arcaea.
+The song pool will encompass all songs within the difficulty range of 10.4 to 12.0, up until the latest update of Arcaea.

 ### Song Selection & Ban/Pick

-Each team will ban 1 song and pick 2 songs, the referee will randomly select 1 song,
+Every team may ban 1 song and pick 2 songs.
-7 songs in total.
+The referee will then randomly select an additional song, resulting in a total of 7.

-Banned songs will be announced 1 hour before the match.
+Banned songs will be revealed 1 hour prior to the match.

 ### Time Arrangements